hejingwenhejingwen/AdaFM/README.md

 # Codes
 The overall code framework mainly consists of four parts - Config, Data, Model and Network.
 We also provides some useful scripts.
-Please run all the following commands in “Codes” directory.
+Please run all the following commands in “codes” directory.

 ## How to Test